WPManageNinja/fluent-affiliate-docs/guide/settings-and-customization/registration-settings.md

 ### General Registration Options

-At the top of the page, you will find general settings for the registration process:
+At the top of the page, you will find the two primary settings that control your entire affiliate registration process.

-* **Enable Affiliate Registration:** Activate this checkbox to allow users to register as affiliates on your site.
+* **Enable Affiliate Registration:** This acts as the master switch for your affiliate program's public registration.
-* **Disable Admin Approval for New Affiliates:** If this is enabled, new affiliates will be automatically approved without needing manual admin confirmation.
+    * When this option is **enabled**, the affiliate registration form will be active and accessible, allowing new users to sign up.
+    * If you **disable** this option, it will prevent any new users from registering as affiliates.

+* **Require admin approval for new affiliates:** This setting gives you direct control over your affiliate vetting and approval workflow.
+    * **When Enabled (Manual Approval):** If you check this box, you have full control over who joins your program.
+New applicants will have their status set to "pending."
+You will then need to navigate to their individual affiliate profile to manually review their application and approve them.
+This is the recommended setting if you want to screen your affiliates before they can start promoting your site.
+    * **When Disabled (Automatic Approval):** If you leave this box unchecked, the approval process is hands-off.
+Any user who successfully completes the registration form will instantly become an active affiliate and can begin generating referral links immediately.

 ![Registration Settings](/guide/public/images/settings-and-customization/registration-settings/registration-settings.webp)